Accessibility Bridge Corporation

 The mission of Accessibility Bridge Corporation, a 501 (c) 3 organization, is to promote inclusion and create access for children and adults with disabilities in all areas of their communities.
 We are a volunteer-run organization that provides wraparound supports to people with disabilities who are seeking higher levels of independence and inclusion in the areas of education, independent living, employment, athletics, and social skills.
 We do this by partnering with and supporting communities and organizations to help them build their knowledge and capacity to support people with disabilities by developing programming, implementation plans, data collection and monitoring systems that will improve desirable outcomes in inclusive settings.

-Dee Sapp, founder and CEO of Accessibility Bridge has a son with an intellectual impairment and autism.
+Dee Sapp, founder and Executive Director of Accessibility Bridge has a son with an intellectual impairment and autism.
 There were many obstacles and barriers created by people, systems & programs that lacked both the empathy and knowledge it took to instruct and interact with a person with different abilities.
 The "one size fits all" approach to services and assistance proved more of a detriment than as support.